smichalski17-dev/documentarian/my-website/docs/tutorials/user-guide.md

 :::example

-This page provides an overview of Technodrome → Experience Manager and details how Live Ops and Studio Developers can view, create, and manage Campaigns.
+This page provides an overview of Experience Manager and details how developers can view, create, and manage campaigns.

 :::